 Optional.
 1 teaspoon ground cubeb berries, hard to find, but its exotic licorice flavor really amps it up.

 Mix and store in an tight jar in a dark place.
-Before you use it, put what you need in a small frying pan over a medium heat, no oil, and toast the mix for no longer than a minute.
+Before you use it, salt the meat, then put the spices in a small frying pan over a medium heat, no oil, and toast the mix for no longer than a minute.
 Turn off the heat the moment it becomes highly aromatic.
 Most of the spices are oil soluble, so lightly oil the meat before you sprinkle it on.
 Use it generously, but not thickly.
 It is great on grilled meat, but you can also use it on stew meat or braised meat if you brown it first.